iq-motion-control/iq-module-communication-doc/docs/manual/manual_telemetry.rst

 ESC Telemetry
 ***********************************************
 Flight controllers, including flight controllers running `PX4 <https://px4.io/>`_ or `Ardupilot <https://ardupilot.org/>`_ firmware, often support receiving ESC telemetry messages from connected ESCs.
-These messages provide the flight controller with details about the state of the ESC and the motor or motors it is controlling.
+These messages provide the flight controller with details about the state of the ESC and the motor(s) it is controlling.
 Vertiq modules support a range of these telemetry messages across different protocols.
 This section provides details on the structure of the telemetry messages supported by Vertiq modules and how to use them.

 .. _telemetry_module_support: